 - Lack of Preventative Measures Taken to Avoid Infection – Many people do not take washing their hands and practicing preventative hygiene measures very seriously, then contract infections that must be treated with antibiotics.

-Consequences of Antibiotic Resistance
+Consequences of Antimicrobial Resistance

 We are facing an increasingly concerning trend with antibiotic resistance on the rise everywhere.
 New forms of resistance are spreading far and wide, making it more difficult to treat infections such as pneumonia, tuberculosis, sepsis, gonorrhea, and foodborne diseases.
 This is especially true where antibiotics can be purchased without a prescription for use in humans or animals; we have seen an increased spread of drug-resistant bacteria in those places .